Mathematics/Applied Mathematics Area (2016-2017 Bulletin)

 A. Three courses (3 or 4 credit hour) selected from MAT courses numbered 400 or above

 B. Five or six courses (at least 3 credit hours) related to the application of mathematics.
-Must total at least 18 hours and must be approved by the student's advisory committee.
+Must total at least 18 hours and must be approved by the advisory committee4.

 Two courses in computer programming selected from a list approved by the Department of Mathematics and Statistics.